Jill Saward: Campaigning work

 In 1988, Saward moved from London to the West Midlands where she initially worked as a teaching assistant at a school in Birmingham.
 From 1990, until her death, Saward worked in various roles to support victims of rape and sexual violence.
 In 1994, she set up a support group for rape victims and their families, and also helped to campaign for a change in the law that prevented people accused of rape from cross-examining their alleged victims.
 In a Channel 5 interview, she argued in 1997 that men in date rape cases should be tried of a lesser offence.
 "I do [not] suggest the hypothetical victim is culpable," she commented, "only that she did nothing to help herself".
 Feminists responded negatively.

 In 2009, she campaigned against a European Court of Justice ruling that the DNA of people cleared of crimes must be deleted from the DNA Database after six years, or 12 years for serious crimes.
 In 2015, she spoke out against a proposal for rape suspects to remain anonymous until they are charged, describing it as "really insulting to victims and a really disappointing move" and sending a "damaging message" when it was proposed as part of the coalition agreement for the 2010 Parliament.

 In 2014, Saward co-founded the JURIES (Jurors Understanding Rape Is Essential Standard) campaign with Alison Boydell, seeking to make it mandatory for jurors in sexual abuse and rape trials to be informed about "the myths, stereotypes and realities" concerning those issues.
 Explaining the goal of the campaign, Saward wrote: "We envisage this being done by a DVD that is played in open court that addresses some of the most common myths.
 Many victims are not getting justice because jurors believe incorrect information that is prejudicial to their thinking, before any evidence is heard.
 Currently rape myths can be addressed, but only after the evidence is heard.
 This is too late."

-In January 2015, Saward debated the campaign's goals with Helen Reece, Professor in Law at the London School of Economics, on BBC Radio 4's Woman's Hour.
+In January 2015, Saward debated the campaign's goals with Helen Reece, lecturer in law at the London School of Economics, on BBC Radio 4's Woman's Hour.

 In 2016, Saward criticised the Crown Prosecution Service's dealing with rape cases, saying: "I think the issues a lot of people have is the length of time it takes the CPS to get a case to court."